-- All labels affixed to the outside of container shall be of a type that allow for easy removal - All prior labels need to be removed prior to shipping to LM - All labels are to be properly attached to the item being shipped using one of the following: - Adhesive Backed Label - Non-Printed Adhesive Backed Clear Packing List Envelopes - Industrial Quality Lanyard Tags
+- · All labels affixed to the outside of container shall be of a type that allow for easy removal - · All prior labels need to be removed prior to shipping to LM - All labels are to be properly attached to the item being shipped using one of the following: - Adhesive Backed Label (Note: Printing labels on a sheet of paper and inserting into a clear sleeve label, with barcode visible through the sleeve, is acceptable but not the preferred method.) - · Non-Printed Adhesive Backed Clear Packing List Envelopes - Industrial Quality Lanyard Tags - Place the RFID tag next to the TMS label when possible.
+Placing the RFID tag in a nonmetallic paperwork pouch on the outside of the THU is also acceptable

 Note: Placing clear tape over labels is not recommended.
 Tape affects the scan ability of labels.
 See below for approximate locations for label placement.